mortar-works/mortar-website/src/site/insights/what-does-impossible-look-like.md

   - landlords
 ---

+> Start by doing what’s necessary; then do what’s possible; and suddenly you are doing the impossible. —Francis of Assisi

 As the COVID-19 pandemic grips the world, causing indescribable grief and damage, the solutions that help to save companies and businesses will be surprisingly simple.

 These solutions are emerging from the relationships we have with those that provide our homes and our places of work, relationships that right now are under tremendous strain.